quantum-kite/kite/haldane.md

     return lat
 ```
 With the definition of our model, we can include different types of disorder, as documented [here](https://quantum-kite.com/category/capabilities/adding-disorder/).
-For simplicity, we consider  onsite disorder with a uniform distribution with of ```0.6 eV``` and zero average onsite energy (Anderson disorder):
+For simplicity, we consider onsite uniform disorder distribution with width of ```0.6 eV``` and zero average onsite energy (Anderson disorder):

 ```python
 disorder = kite.Disorder(lattice)